one-commercial-partner/OCPScale/docs/Azure/StudyGroups/AZ-220/05MonitorTroubleshootOptimize.md

 * Configure metrics in IoT Hub
 * Set up diagnostics logs for Azure IoT Hub
 * Query and visualize tracing by using Azure Monitor
+* Use Azure Policy definitions for IoT Hub

 ### Troubleshoot device communication
 * Establish maintenance communication